Lectem/3ds-cmake/README.md

 Then start cmake with

     cmake -DCMAKE_TOOLCHAIN_FILE=DevkitArm3DS.cmake

+If you are on windows, I suggest using the `Unix Makefiles` generator.

+`cmake-gui` is also a good alternative, you can specify the toolchain file the first time you configure a build.

 You can use the macros and find scripts of the `cmake` folder by adding the following line to your CMakeLists.cmake :